Krozark/simulazoo/logbook.md

 the health points (HP).
 We will also add a new system to handle the death of entities due to a lack of HP.

 Another system for managing plants and animals will also be introduced.

+We will also modify the report to display the HP information.